WetHat/MarkdownToHtml/Documentation/Convert-MarkdownToHTMLFragment.md

 <blockquote>

-The conversion to HTML framgments also implies:
+The conversion to HTML fragments also includes:
 * Changing links to Markdown files to the corresponding Html files.

 <blockquote>